edifus/tShock-Scripts/README.md

 I created these scripts to host multiple tShock maps on my server.

-I originally updated the script found here: [nooblet.org](http://www.nooblet.org/blog/2013/installing-tshock-terraria-server-on-debian-wheezy/)
+I originally updated the script found here: [nooblet.org](http://www.nooblet.org/blog/2013/installing-tshock-terraria-server-on-debian-wheezy/).
-I need to be able to run multiple maps under the same user account so I adapted the script for that purpose.
+I needed to be able to run multiple maps under the same user account so I adapted the script for that purpose.

 After a while I wanted to not use tmux instead of screen.
 I find screen clunky and hard to use reliably when connecting to session from other users.